airbytehq/airbyte/docs/integrations/sources/xero-migrations.md

 - Set Client ID, Client secret, Scope defined as your Xero settings
 - Set state as any number Eg: `123`
-- Set Client Authentication as `Send as Basic Auth Header`
-- Click `Get New Access Token` for retrieving access token
+- Set Client Authentication as `Send as Basic Auth Header` Click `Get New Access Token` for retrieving access token

+Then authorize your source with `access_token`.
+1. Go to set up `The Source` page.
+2. Enter your Xero application's access token.
+3. Click `Reset saved source` button.

 As Xero API now only supports date-precision instead of second precision filtering through If-Modified-Since header, reads are streamlined to incremental through client side.